Feng-Ji-Lab/FedIRT/paper/paper.md

 ## Standard error (SE) calculation

-We follow a typical process of calculating SE in MLE.
-After obtaining the MLE estimates, the Hessian matrix, which is the matrix of second-order partial derivatives of the log-likelihood function with respect to the parameters, is computed at the estimated parameters.
-The SEs are then derived from the square roots of the diagonal elements of the inverse Hessian matrix.

-In our package, call the `SE()` function and input a `fedirt` object to display standard errors of item parameters.
+To obtain SE, we can call the `SE()` function and input a `fedirt` object to display standard errors of item parameter estimates.

 ``` r
 SE(result)